yjham2002/Thrift_Tutorial/README.md

 # Thrift based server with JAVA and PHP

-### This document is about the order of processes on constructing Apache thrift based server
+### This document is about the order of processes on constructing Apache thrift based server with making simple website with a board that allows files to be uploaded

+- This cause reason why this project provides multi-language.

 ##### This Project runs with
 - Thrift as a multiplexer